monsoonmaelstrom/book2/book2.md

 “Well.
 The glass doesn’t ask how, it just does it.
 You’re the sunlight and the glass.
 Congratulations.
 Let’s see what you’ve got.
 Try not to set yourselves on fire.”

 “We could do that?”
-Henry asks.
+Henry wonders, with a hint of worry.

 “Who knows?
 Maybe.
 Shit can go really wrong, really fast with magic.”